 - In a second study, the draft questionnaire was discussed with severe asthma patients in a series of focus group.
 Feedback from patients was used to modify the questionnaire including its wording, question structure, timescale and other properties2.

-- In the second stage, information from these interviews was used to construct a questionnaire and then patients in focus groups evaluated the questionnaire and suggested changes to wording2.
-Because of this additional qualitative stage, the SAQ is optimised to the content and wording of severe asthma patients.
+- Because of this additional qualitative stage, the SAQ is optimised to the content and wording of severe asthma patients.

 Assess the statistical properties of the questionnaire.
 A series of studies have been published on the statistical properties of the SAQ.

 - Construct validity, internal consistency, discriminant validity and test re-test reliability3.

 Two larger studies collected data from six severe asthma specialist centres in the UK.

 - Support for a dividing the SAQ’s questions into three subscales (MyLife, MyMind, MyBody)4.